arkency/posts/posts/2024-02-05-the-mysterious-litany-of-require-depndency-calls.md

 Knowing that we felt fully confident to remove the initializer with its mysterious `require_dependency` litany and switch to Zeitwerk.
 It went very smoothly and NameErrors never appeared again.
 ___
-Anyway, from now on, I will always be suspicious when I see capitalized file names in the codebase.
+Anyway, from now on, I will always be suspicious when I see capitalized file names in the project tree.